Canopy

 Before this becomes a repository, the following need to land:

-- A working adapter prototype that installs a manifest-described skill into Nanocoder and produces an identical-behaviour install in Claude Code from the same source.
+- A working adapter prototype that imports an existing Claude Code skill into a draft manifest, then installs that manifest-described skill into Nanocoder and produces an identical-behaviour install back in Claude Code from the same source, each with a drift test.